DarianHarrison/l10_edge_examples/README.md

 #### transistor_switch

-* This example uses one of the most beautiful components ever discovered: **"The Transistor"**
+* This example uses one of the most beautiful components ever invented: **"The Transistor"**
 * This configuration leverages a pullup Input connected to the collector terminal
 * We then run a slow PWM on the Base Pin which acts an electronic button
 * The LED connected to the Emitter Pin is meant to provide visual confirmation of how the Base gate is modulating the Input.